 From experience of operators, vendors would not like to expose their equipment capability.
 So, the metrics which does not expose the capability of the equipment is preferable (from vendor point of view).
 For example, PRB Usage shows current status of radio and doesn’t expose e.g. processing power.

-Observation 3: For agreeable metric, the metrics which does NOT expose equipment capability is preferable.
+Observation 3: NW vendors seem to prefer the metrics which does NOT expose equipment capability.

 With above observation, following sections analyse each metric under discussion and operators are interested in.